-The conan create command receives the same command line parameters as conan install so you can pass to it the same settings, options, and command line switches.
-If you want to create and test packages for different configurations, you could:
+The conan create command receives the same command line parameters as conan install so you can pass to it the same settings and options.
+If we execute the following lines, we will create new package binaries for those configurations:

 '''

 $ conan create . demo/testing -s build_type=Debug

-$ conan create . demo/testing -o hello:shared=True -s arch=x86

-$ conan create . demo/testing -pr my_gcc49_debug_profile

 ...

+hello/0.1: Hello World Debug!

-$ conan create ...
+$ conan create . demo/testing -o hello:shared=True

+...

+hello/0.1: Hello World Release!

 '''